 Opportunities like this don’t come around too often.
 I had the honour to repair and restore historic images from the late 1890’s of both these prestigious teams.
 Clapton Football Club were one of, if not the best team in the country at the time these photos were taken.
 A select 11 were chosen to represent the club for the posed photo.
 There were 3 main photos posed for the camera.
 Two of the team shot in their strip and one in suits.
 Mounted on heavy card and printed on fibre based paper and processed using silver based chemicals, the quality of these photos was superb!
 It isn’t until I have worked on photos like these do realise just how well the photographers did their job back then.
 The photographers couldn’t just set the camera to a high ISO and snap away, they had to wait for good light and work with the subjects to keep them calm and still whilst they set up the camera and prepared for the shot.

 The Clapton Football Club photo was posed with the team in their strip, which appeared to be black and white broad striped tops, which is in fact red and white.
 Notably in the photo there are only 11 men in stripes and today their team photo has 17 men ready and waiting along with goalies and many others.
-Their shirts were tucked into their shorts which were high up the waist in line with the elbow and fastened with a cloth rope or webbing belt.
-Shorts vary in length with some longer than the knee, others above the knee.
+Their shirts were tucked into their shorts which were high up the waist in line with the elbow and fastened with a webbing belt.
+Shorts all above the knee.
 The ball was heavy leather and made of around 10 leather panels wrapping from top to bottom and sewn into a ball shape.
-Shin pads were heavy duty and worn outside the socks.
-With the socks themselves a little un-coordinated, seemingly whatever was thick and dark and long would do.
+Shin pads were heavy duty and worn inside the socks.
+With the socks themselves a little un-coordinated, all though all dark.

 The photo repair that was needed was to improve the contrast, remove the mildew spots that are a tell tale sign of an old photo and to clean them of scratches and dust and grime that had built up over the last 120 years.